richardbunk/ucg_research_catalogue/00_Governance/RCG-003-research-asset-and-information-architecture-standard.md

 * Review Status
 * Subject Classification
 * Keywords
-* Relationships
+* Related Assets
 * Repository Location

-Metadata should remain independent of file names.
+Metadata should remain independent of filenames and repository structure.

 ---

-# 10. Relationship Architecture
+# 10. Knowledge Relationships

+Research assets rarely exist in isolation.

+Where meaningful relationships exist between assets, they should be documented to improve discoverability, editorial traceability, and framework understanding.

+Relationships supplement repository organization by recording how knowledge contributes to, depends upon, or extends other knowledge.

-Knowledge becomes increasingly valuable as explicit relationships accumulate.
+Knowledge relationships support:

-Assets should define relationships wherever applicable.

-Relationship categories include:
+* editorial navigation
+* framework maintenance
+* impact assessment
+* knowledge reuse
+* future extensibility

+The Research Catalogue recognizes the following core relationship types:

 * Derived From
 * Supports
 * Extends
 * References
-* Referenced By
-* Related Topics
+* Related To
 * Parent
 * Child
 * Supersedes
-* Superseded By

-Relationship mapping transforms isolated documents into an interconnected knowledge system.
+These relationship types are intentionally limited to those required for current editorial operations.

+Additional relationship categories may be introduced through future governance when operational requirements justify their inclusion.

 ---

 # 11. Subject Library

-Subject organization shall be based upon synthesized knowledge rather than directory structures.

-The Subject Library serves as the semantic organization layer of the Research Catalogue.
+The Subject Library provides the primary semantic organization of the Research Catalogue.

-Unlike traditional indices, Subject Library entries contain editorially synthesized knowledge rather than simple references.
+Unlike a traditional index, Subject Library entries contain editorially synthesized knowledge rather than merely pointing to documents.

-A single Knowledge Article may participate in multiple subjects simultaneously.
+Knowledge Articles may contribute to multiple subject areas simultaneously.

+The Subject Library therefore complements physical repository organization by organizing knowledge according to editorial subject matter rather than storage location.

-Subject organization therefore supplements—not replaces—repository structure.
+Subject organization supports:

+* discovery
+* editorial continuity
+* knowledge reuse
+* institutional maintenance

 ---